oracle-quickstart/oci-micronaut/src/docs/content/quickstart/helm.md

 #### Configure

 1. Provision an Autonomous Transaction Processing (ATP) database.
-Once **RUNNING** download the DB Connection Wallet and configure secrets as follows:
+Once **RUNNING**:

+    - Configure `Oracle Database API for MongoDB`

+        - Update network access type to `Secure access from allowed IPs and VCNs only` and set your public IP address.

+        - Go to `Database Actions`, select `Oracle Database API for MongoDB` related service, extract the database host from the url and copy it for later usage (`oadb_host` value in the `oadb-connection` secret)

+            > Extracted host format: \<adb-id\>-\<db-name\>.adb.\<oci-region\>.oraclecloudapps.com

+        - Update network access type by replacing your public IP address with the OKE virtual cloud network.

    - Create `oadb-admin` secret containing the database administrator password.
 Used once for schema initializations.